Woody Woodpecker: Legacy

+In 1983–1984, Catapult musicians Aart Mol, Cees Bergman, Elmer Veerhoff, Erwin van Prehn and Geertjan Hessing (under the pseudonym "Adams & Fleisner") wrote and produced "Woodpeckers from Space" by Video Kids, a synth-pop cover of "The Woody Woodpecker Song".
+Released on 4 September 1984, the song became a number 1 hit in Spain and Norway.
+The idea for the song began when the children of Gert van den Bosch (co-founder of Boni Records) asked him if he could produce a record based on Woody Woodpecker, whom they were big fans of.
+The Woody laugh used in the song was first heard in "Let's Break" by Master Genius in 1983, another Cat Music project.
+The band's animated mascot, a "spacepecker" named Tico Tac, was created and used in place of Woody in order to avoid a lawsuit from Universal.
+The band lasted from 1984 to 1988.

+The Baltimora song "Woody Boogie", released in 1985, notably features a synthesizer replaying Woody Woodpecker's laugh, which is incorporated into the chorus as well as other parts of the song.

 Woody was number 46 on TV Guides list of the 50 Greatest Cartoon Characters of All Time in 2002 and 2003.
 He came in at number 25 on Animal Planet's list of The 50 Greatest Movie Animals in 2004.
 The character has been referenced and spoofed on many later television programs, among them The Simpsons, American Dad!, South Park, The Fairly OddParents, Family Guy, Seinfeld, Robot Chicken, Three's Company, and Flash Toons.

-Like Bugs Bunny for Warner Bros., Sonic the Hedgehog for SEGA, Mario for Nintendo and Mickey Mouse for Disney, Woody Woodpecker serves as the official mascot of Universal Studios.
+Like Bugs Bunny for Warner Bros., Sonic the Hedgehog for Sega, Mario for Nintendo and Mickey Mouse for Disney, Woody Woodpecker serves as the official mascot of Universal Pictures.
 In 1998 and 1999, Woody appeared on the nose of the Williams Formula One Team, and in 2000, he became the official team mascot of the Honda Motorcycle Racing Team.
 A Woody Woodpecker balloon had been a staple of the Macy's Thanksgiving Day Parade from 1982 until 1996.

-In Brazil the character is a hugely popular and iconic cartoon character.
+In Brazil, the character is a hugely popular and iconic cartoon character.